-ARON trial protocol
+ARON trial protocol & Informed consent

 Background: Most antibiotics are prescribed in outpatient care.
 Children in particular are at high risk to get an inappropriate antibiotic prescription.
 The introduction of better diagnostics, such as rapid tests for C-reactive protein (CRP), can improve the management of acutely ill children in ambulant care.

-Research question: What is the (cost-)effectiveness of a diagnostic algorithm including CRP rapid test and safety netting advice on the antibiotic prescription rate and further clinical decision making in acutely ill children from 6 months to 12 years old presenting to in primary care?
+Research question: What is the (cost-)effectiveness of a diagnostic algorithm including a CRP rapid test and safety netting advice on the antibiotic prescription rate and further clinical decision making in acutely ill children from 6 months to 12 years old presenting to primary care?

-Intervention: CRP rapid test in children with a higher risk of serious infection according to a validated clinical decision tree and safety netting advice.
+Intervention: CRP rapid test in children with a higher risk of serious infection, according to a validated clinical decision tree, and safety netting advice.

-Outcome: the primary outcome measure is antibiotic prescribing during the first consultation at the medical practice.
+Outcome: The primary outcome measure is antibiotic prescribing during the first consultation at the medical practice.

-Data analysis: mixed-effects logistic regression analysis will be used, taking into account clustering at the practical level, to analyse the primary outcome measure (antibiotic prescription rate) (intention-to-treat).
+Data analysis: Mixed-effects logistic regression analysis will be used, taking into account clustering at the practical level, to analyse the primary outcome measure (antibiotic prescription rate) (intention-to-treat).
 In the cost-effectiveness analysis, incremental cost-effectiveness ratios will be calculated by dividing the estimated differences in costs by the effects found in terms of the primary outcome.

 The detailed protocol can be found HERE.